-The VapeXNail is a relatively small glass accessory which is used to vaporize oil based (oil, wax, shatter, etc…) concentrate through the VapeXhale Could Evo.
+The VapeXNail is a relatively small glass accessory that is used to vaporize oil-based (oil, wax, shatter, etc…) concentrate through the VapeXhale Could Evo.

 While not disposable, I consider VapeXNails to be consumable.
 Over time the nail may develop cracks from use (or abuse) which will eventually lead to a broken nail.

 My nail (a few weeks old) has two sizable cracks and still runs like a champ.

 There isn’t a whole lot to look at, and care has been taken to clean up and fire polish all the sharp edges.
 Small details like this are what separate exceptional glass products (VapeXNail) from mediocre ones.

 I like to turn my Evo to 10:30 – 11:30 on the dial and let it preheat to the desired temperature.